KalifasXD/Easy-Encryption/README.md

 - [Usage](#usage)
 - [Contributing](#contributing)

+1. I have imported both my SSL certificates and my MongoDB query connection because I did not wish to upload an incomplete project.
+It should go without saying, but before attempting to run the program, **YOU NEED to replace them with your own SSL certificates and MongoDB database**.
+It's not secure to use SSL certificates and databases that have been made publicly available (even if you're only testing on your local machine).
+2. **DO NOT TRUST THE SSL CERTIFICATES AND MONGODB CONNECTION I HAVE ALREADY CREATED.
+SWAP THEM FOR YOURS**.

 ## Prerequisites
-Do not be afraid if links are broken.
-Most of the prerequisites are easy to find with just a simple name search on Google!
+Don't worry if some links are broken.
+Most of the prerequisites are easy to find with a simple name search on Google!
 1. Python 3.10+
 2. A working version of [PIP](https://pypi.org/project/pip/)
-3. [PyCharm](https://www.jetbrains.com/pycharm/download/?section=windows)(not actually required but very much recommended.
-It makes adding libraries to the python project, extremely easy)
+3. [PyCharm](https://www.jetbrains.com/pycharm/download/?section=windows)(not required, but very much recommended—it makes adding libraries to the Python project extremely easy)
-4. Git Bash terminal(will be used to create the SSL certificates)
+4. Git Bash terminal(used to create the SSL certificates)
-5.
+5. [MongoDB](https://www.mongodb.com/products/platform/atlas-database)(You will need to create a database and three collections.
+I recommend using my naming for each respective collection (which are already hardcoded in the code) so you don’t have to change them yourself.)
+   - It’s recommended that you look up a tutorial on how to set up MongoDB and connect it with your application/website backend if you are not familiar with the process.

 ## Installation